yaroslavsf/webchat-frontend/README.md

 - Make initial template according to user preferences
 - Messaging in chat(UI)
 - AI part(format of request/response, error handling)
+  - env is not defined
+  - request is mocked

 ## 🏁Getting Started <a name = "getting_started"></a>
 First, install packages: